radhey803/DarziVid/README.md

 # DarziVid ✂️📱

-**DarziVid** is a mobile tailoring service app built using **Kotlin** and **Firebase**.
-It allows customers to place tailoring orders, make payments, and track order status.
-Admins can receive real-time notifications about new orders, even when the app is closed.
+**DarziVid** is a full-stack Android application that selling Stitched Clothes .
+Built using Kotlin and Firebase, it allows customers to place clothing orders, select sizes , make secure payments, and track order status in real-time.
+The app includes a dedicated admin panel for managing orders, dispatching updates, and sending notifications.
 ## 🔧 Features

 ### Customer Side